 Before the COVID-19 pandemic, about 20% of cyberattacks were from unseen malware and various methods.
 This number went up to 35% as the world went towards remote work, with attacks becoming more sophisticated.

-As more and more hackers up their game and frankly get better, the burden to protect company networks and sensitive information; this change is only beginning.
+As more and more hackers up their game and frankly improve, the burden to protect company networks and sensitive information is only beginning.

 A great example is that phishing attacks have become more complex and frequent, with many hackers using different channels, such as voice (vishing) and SMS (text messages).
 These ransomware attacks are a popular favorite among many cybercriminals, leading to severe losses.